ehsan-ali-th/cortex_m0_MA/LLVM_baremetal_ARM/README.md

 ...
 ```

 These undefined function are stubs that are used by the newlib and must be defined by the user of the newlib according to the hardware.
-The user must define how the hardware performs the input and output operation by placing appropriate code (either in C or assembly machine code) in the function such as \_read, \_write, \_exit, etc. Because our goal here is to use the LLVM infrastructure in profiling the program we do not need to implement these functions and a blank implementation will suffuce.
+The user must define how the hardware performs the input and output operation by placing appropriate code (either in C or assembly machine code) in the function such as \_read, \_write, \_exit, etc. Because our goal here is to use the LLVM infrastructure in profiling the program we do not need to implement these functions and a blank implementation will suffice.

 3. Edit the sample C file: